 Apply your Military Experience Toward College Credit

-University College at Rutgers-Camden is the academic unit that is dedicated to supporting non-traditional and veteran students.
+Rutgers University–University College is the academic unit that is dedicated to supporting non-traditional and veteran students.
 As a participant of Servicemembers Opportunity College (SOC), we recognize the educational value of military training and experience.
 We will use the American Council on Education (ACE) college credit recommendations listed on your military transcript to determine college credit equivalencies at Rutgers-Camden.

 Getting ACE credits